Thetwobraincells/Arcane/README.md

 > **Information, not Diagnosis.
 Clarity, not Confusion.**

 ### 🏆 Hackathon Pitch (30-Second Read)
-Medical lab reports are written for doctors — not patients.
+Medical lab reports are written for doctors and not patients.
-**MediLens** is a **privacy-first** application that instantly translates complex medical reports into **clear, human-readable health insights**, helping users understand *what’s normal, what’s not, and what needs attention* — without storing or leaking sensitive medical data.
+**MediLens** is a **privacy-first** application that instantly translates complex medical reports into **clear, human-readable health insights**, helping users understand *what’s normal, what’s not, and what needs attention* without storing or leaking sensitive medical data.

 ---